TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/apps/oidc-provider-nest/README.md

 - Maybe keep track of previous passwords and prevent someone from using a past password

 # Bugs and things to look into (open)

+- Are token expirations working?
+Is this something that should be done on the client side or server side?
+- If you happen to send to POST to `idp/user/pwr` and don't provide the `guid` or `email` keys, you will throw an exception on the backend.
+We need an exception filter to catch that and send a response back that says something along the lines of "Expected parameters not supplied" or something like that

 # Bugs and things to look into (closed)